MicrosoftDocs/dataexplorer-docs/data-explorer/sql-server-emulation-overview.md

 Any library and application that can connect to a Microsoft Azure SQL Database with Azure Active Directory (Azure AD) authentication can also connect to Azure Data Explorer.
 This functionality is made possible by Azure Data Explorer's TDS-compliant endpoint, which emulates Microsoft SQL Server.

 With SQL Server emulation, you can connect to Azure Data Explorer through various methods, including [ODBC](connect-odbc.md), [JDBC](connect-jdbc.md), and [common apps](connect-common-apps.md) like LINQPad and Azure Data Studio.
-From these apps, you can [run Kusto Query Language (KQL) queries and stored functions](query-sql-server-emulation.md) just like you would with SQL stored procedures.

 ## Authentication